kevinmastascusa/monocular-range-estimation/README.md

 A sophisticated real-time object detection and depth estimation system that combines state-of-the-art YOLOv5 for object detection with MiDaS for depth estimation.
 This project enables accurate object detection and relative distance estimation using a single camera, making it ideal for applications in robotics, autonomous systems, and computer vision research.

+## 📜 Project Evolution

+The project began as a geometric-based distance estimation system using focal length calculations, where:
+- Distance was calculated using the relationship between object size, focal length, and image plane
+- Basic computer vision techniques were used for object detection
+- Simple geometric approximations were employed for depth estimation

+It has since evolved into a more sophisticated system that:
+- Uses deep learning for both object detection and depth estimation
+- Provides more accurate and robust distance measurements
+- Handles complex scenes and varying lighting conditions
+- Offers real-time performance with modern neural networks

 ## ✨ Features

 - 🎥 Real-time object detection using YOLOv5